glycerine/fisherexact/README.md

 > non-centrality parameter given by the odds ratio (Fisher, 1935).
 > The alternative for a one-sided test is based on the odds ratio,
 > so ‘alternative = "greater"’ is a test of the odds ratio being
-> bigger than ‘or’ [the odd-ratio, which in this Go package is assumed = 1.0].
+> bigger than ‘or’ [jea: the odds-ratio, which in this Go package is assumed = 1.0].
 >
 > Two-sided tests are based on the probabilities of the tables, and
 > take as ‘more extreme’ all tables with probabilities less than or